sherlockholmes1603/audio_based_dataset/README.md

 Capuchin Bird Audio Dataset: This dataset consists of high-quality audio recordings of Capuchin bird calls.
 Each call is annotated with its corresponding species and context, providing valuable information for training the classifier.

-# UrbanSound8K Dataset

-The UrbanSound8K dataset comprises diverse urban sound samples, including sirens, car horns, drilling, and more.
+UrbanSound8K Dataset: The UrbanSound8K dataset comprises diverse urban sound samples, including sirens, car horns, drilling, and more.
 We've utilized this dataset to simulate real-world urban soundscapes and enhance the classifier's ability to differentiate bird calls from common urban noises.